-Prime Location in NYCLocated near the intersections of the busy Broadway and Columbus Way, the Lincoln Center is nested in the affluent neighbourhood known as the Upper West Side.
+Prime Location in NYCLocated near the intersections of the busy Broadway and Columbus Way, the Lincoln Center is nested in the affluent neighborhood known as the Upper West Side.
 Additionally, the famous Central Park is only one block away from this premier entertainment complex.
 Served by several subway lines, the 66 Street-Lincoln Center station offers convenient access to the Lincoln Center and the vicinity.
 Additional subway service is available at the iconic Columbus Circle, which is just a short walk away from the venue.
+Click to book your NYC Uptown Hop-On Hop-Off Bus Tour.

 Main Venues at the Lincoln CenterAccommodating just less than 4,000 spectators, the Metropolitan Opera House is perhaps the most prominent facility at the Lincoln Center.
 Having a contemporary facade, this venue retains a traditional interior design that's inspired by the grandeur of 19th-century Europe.
 Marble floors and murals by the artist Marc Chagall are just some of the many stunning features in the grand lobby.
 Multiple levels of cascading balconies surround the perimeter of the massive auditorium that's decorated with more than 20 hanging crystal chandeliers.
 As the main tenant in this world-class facility, the Metropolitan Opera puts on nearly 200 shows each year.
 In terms of seating capacity, the second largest venue at the Lincoln Center is the David Geffen Hall, which originally opened as the Avery Fisher Hall in 1973.
 The New York Philharmonic entertains lovers of classical music in this concert hall that has impeccable acoustics.
 Having just over 2,500 seats, the David H. Koch Theater is the Lincoln Center's premier venue for ballet performances.
 Both having slightly more than 1,000 seats, the Vivian Beaumont Theater and Alice Tully Hall are some other major highlights of the Lincoln Center.